First Supervisorial District Special General Election

 Not sure if you reside in the First Supervisorial District?
 Find your district.

-This special primary election is to fill the vacant seat in the County’s First Supervisorial District for the remainder of the current term ending in January 2029.
+This special general election is to fill the vacant seat in the County’s First Supervisorial District for the remainder of the current term ending in January 2029.

 Only voters residing in the First Supervisorial District are eligible to participate in the election.
-Not sure if you reside in the First Supervisorial District?
+Not sure if you live in the First Supervisorial District?
 Find your district.

-Every active registered voter residing in the First Supervisorial District will receive a ballot in the mail the week of March 10 for this special primary election.
+Every active registered voter residing in the First Supervisorial District will receive a ballot in the mail the week of June 2 for this special general election.

 Here are your voting options: